Diesel Fuel Polishing

 The biocide chemicals that do reach the organic growth strongly react with the microbes, but do not just make them disappear.
 They shock the microbes and cause the organic matter to form solids that settle in the bottom of your fuel tank.
 These solids get stirred up each time you re-fuel the tank.
 They end up getting pulled to your fuel filter, usually continuing over a long period of time, and necessitate frequent fuel filter changes.

-Having your fuel treated with any of these other pure filtration systems on the market do not eliminate the rhetoric that your fuel needs ongoing periodic chemical treatments.
+Having your fuel treated with any of these pure filtration systems on the market do not eliminate the need for periodic chemical treatments.

 The Darkening of Fuel Problem